-For example, you may only see the white screen of death inside the WordPress admin area, while everything else works fine.
-In other cases, you may only see it on a specific post whereas everything else works fine.
+For example, we have seen the white screen of death inside the WordPress admin area while everything else was working fine.
+In other cases, we only saw it when viewing a specific post.

 Note: Before you make any changes to your site, make sure you have a backup of your WordPress site.
-If you don’t have access to the admin area, then see our guide on how to manually create WordPress database backup.
+If you don’t have access to the admin area, then see our guide on how to manually create a WordPress database backup.

 Why Do You See the White Screen of Death in WordPress?

 This error can also happen due to a poorly coded theme or plugin installed on your site.
-Sometimes it can happen if there is an issue with your web hosting server.
+Sometimes, it can happen if there is an issue with your web hosting server.

 If it is, then that’s a strong indicator that something is wrong with your WordPress hosting service.
 This could be a temporary issue affecting their service, and you need to reach out to their support for more help.